Vietnam.vn - Nền tảng quảng bá Việt Nam

 The publisher's books are therefore printed in at least 5,000 copies and sold nationwide to cover printing, distribution and service costs, in addition to a significant number being given away to students and intellectuals.

-After Curbstone Director Alexander Taylor passed away in late 2007, all Curbstone Press projects and publishing assets were transferred to Northwestern University Press.
+After Curbstone Director Alexander Taylor passed away in late 2007, all Curbstone Press projects and publishing activities were transferred to Northwestern University Press.

 Public opinion

-The collection of Vietnamese short stories was published and created good public opinion in the press.
-This is the opinion of writer Robert Olen Butler, author of the Pulitzer Prize-winning book Fragrance from Strange Mountains (subject of Vietnam): "Many Vietnamese writers are great authors and this collection in English is the fullest expression.
-Wayne Karlin and Ho Anh Thai have edited and translated a masterful book that will last forever."
+The collection of Vietnamese short stories was published and received positive press coverage.
+This is the opinion of writer Robert Olen Butler, author of the Pulitzer Prize-winning book The Scent of Strange Mountains (Vietnam theme): “Many Vietnamese writers are great authors and this English collection is the fullest expression.
+Wayne Karlin and Ho Anh Thai have edited and translated a masterful book that will last forever.”

-The San Francisco Chronicle on November 2, 2003 commented: “Love After War is the largest anthology of contemporary Vietnamese prose in the English language, and there is nothing short of monumental about this book.
-The anthology can easily be compared with our much-hyped short story masters such as Raymond Carver, John Cheever, and Grace Paley or the tasteful writers of the New Yorker and Playboy magazines.
+The San Francisco Chronicle on November 2, 2003 commented: “Love After War is the largest anthology of contemporary Vietnamese prose in English, and there is nothing but grandeur to describe this book.
+The anthology can easily be compared with our much-hyped short story masters such as Raymond Carver, John Cheever, and Grace Paley, or the tasteful writers of the New Yorker and Playboy magazines.
 The comparison with Playboy is intentional because, contrary to the myth of communist countries, no subject is impossible for the writers here, at least in all their diverse and complex expressions of human sexual energy.”

 The St. Petersburg Times on September 14, 2003 commented: “ Love after the war is a lively collection of prose by authors whose works rank among the best in world literature.
 As editors and translators, Wayne Karlin and Ho Anh Thai deserve a medal for bringing these works together in one anthology.
 Beautifully written, Love after the war shows that Vietnamese literature, and life there, is thriving.”